Walnux/ArrowDocuments/README.md

 # Current statues and plan
 ## [Arrow 0.1 release](/path/to/0.1Release)

 Arrow 0.1 is released to prove the Arrow concept.
-Blow features works.
+Some mainstream applications are proved to work properly as Arrow.

-- Busybox, Python, Node, Kubernetes(Golang), Redis*, Nginx are proved to be running as Arrow
+- Busybox, Python, NodeJs, Kubernetes(Golang), Redis*, Nginx can run as Arrow.
-- ASDK(Arrow System Development Kit) whcih is based on Alpine to build Arrow(attached mode) images
+- ASDK(Arrow System Development Kit) which is based on Alpine to build Arrow(attached mode) images
 - Linux kernel with Aloader, Ainit, Anotify features added to implement the Single task kernel
 - Qemu-KVM based virtural machine is used
 - Arrow service for running and managing Arrows.
 Arrow Life-cycle, Network, Anotify, Crossbow, Engine, Qemu-engine, log, I/O, Arrow Spec features are provided from the Service

-## [Arrow 0.2 design & plan](/Path/to/0.2ReleasePlan): Focus on Arrow Performance
+## [post 0.1 design & plan](/Path/to/0.2ReleasePlan): Focus on Virtualization Technology

-Arrow 0.2 design has been worked out to achieve the performance goal.

-- Run more applications as Arrow
-- Arrow template, Arrow Clone, Arrow Share
+Arrow is based on lightweigh virtualizaion technology.
+After 0.1 release,  Arrow work will focus on rust-vmm based lightweight vmm.

-- Lightweight VM
+- Rust-VMM based Lightweight VMM technolgy
+- Virtro-App
+- memory plugin
+- vmm clone & template
 - ShadowFS
-- AutoBalloon
+- Vsock based Network
-- Optimization on Singl task kernel
 - Adebug: Coredump file

-## Arrow 0.3 - 1.0: Make it a product

-Make Arrow reach the product quality.
+- Run more applications as Arrow

+## The goal of the Arrow Project: Ready for Open Source

+# How to run Arrow project
+Firstly, you can start from ASDK.